dvon/cgbk/lessons/JavaScript (Part 2).md

-Continuing on from the previous lesson, this lesson shows how to create objects with members (i.e., fields and methods) that behave the way public and private instance members, and public and private static members, would in a language like Java.
+Continuing on from the previous lesson, this lesson shows how to create objects with members (i.e., fields and methods) that behave the way public and private instance members, and public and private class (i.e., static) members, would in a language like Java.

 ## Using Functions to Create Objects with Private Members